A Fun Thailand Bucket List - 31 Must-Do Activities

 Khao Yai National Park is one of the best destinations near Bangkok.
 This park provides a serene green environment for visitors to relax in and take a break from the bustle of central Bangkok.

-Khao Yai National Park opened in 1962 making it the oldest national park in Thailand and is additionally a UNESCO World Heritage Site.
-It is also the third-largest national park in the country covering an area of 2,168 square kilometres.
+Khao Yai National Park opened in 1962, making it the oldest national park in Thailand.
+It is additionally a UNESCO World Heritage Site.
+It is also the third-largest national park in the country, covering an area of 2,168 square kilometers.

-The park is home to a variety of wildlife and features vast areas of jungle.
-Khao Yai National Park is a perfect destination for those wanting to hike.
+The park is home to various wildlife and features vast jungle areas.
+Khao Yai National Park is the perfect destination for those wanting to hike.
 It is recommended to do so with a guide due to the potentially dangerous wildlife that roams free in the park.

 Discover the Grand Palace

-The Grand Palace's unique architecture, a mixture of Thai and European design elements, is one of the main things to admire while visiting.
-A trip to this ancient palace will additionally offer you an insight into the history of Thailand and its monarchy.
+The Grand Palace's unique architecture, a mixture of Thai and European design elements, is one of the main things to admire while here.
+A visit to this ancient palace will additionally offer insight into Thailand's history and its monarchy.

-The palace complex features multiple other attractions, including the Temple of The Emerald Buddha, which is home to an emerald buddha from the 14th century.
-This large and elegant palace should definitely be included on your Thailand bucket list!
+The palace complex features multiple other attractions, including the Temple of the Emerald Buddha, which is home to an emerald Buddha from the 14th century.

-Locally known as Wat Phra Kaew or Wat Phra Si Rattana Satsadaram, it's a Buddhist temple.
-As the name suggests, Wat Phra Kaew is home to the Emerald Buddha, making the temple one of the country's most spiritual destinations.
+This temple is also known locally as Wat Phra Kaew or Wat Phra Si Rattana Satsadaram.
+It is a Buddhist temple, and as the name suggests, Wat Phra Kaew is home to the Emerald Buddha.

-The ancient temple was established in 1784 and is found on the same grounds as the famous Grand Palace.
-The ancient temple's architectural style is unique, reflecting the history and designs of over two centuries ago.
-Besides being a Buddhist temple, Wat Phra Kaew also houses several artefacts for visitors to view.
+Wat Phra Kaew was established in 1784 and is found on the same grounds as the famous Grand Palace.
+The ancient temple's unique architectural style reflects the history and designs of over two centuries ago.

 Explore Khaosan Road